Playwright vs Cypress vs Selenium: 2026 Full Comparison

 Our recommendation

-RedQA's engineers have built Playwright frameworks inside IBM and other enterprise environments.
+RedQA's engineers have built Playwright and Cypress automation frameworks inside enterprise environments.
 Get in touch if you need help setting up your automation stack.

 Ready to Ship with Confidence?